 The CFHA Conference offers more than 100 breakout sessions representing a diverse blend of topics about clinical, research, administrative, or education issues.
 Sessions are presented on Thursday thru Saturday during the conference, with 8-10 presentations offered simultaneously during each period.
 Presentations are 30 or 60 minutes in length.

 When marketing the conference, CFHA will publish the title, abstract, objectives, and presenters.
-In addition, keywords will be used to index the presentations to allow for attendees to search for presentations of interest.
+In addition, keywords will be used to index the presentations to allow attendees to search for presentations of interest.

-CFHA is committed to quality programming that links content to evidence and /or those who strive to support the current evidence base or builds upon it in rigorous program evaluation or research.
+CFHA is committed to quality programming that links content to evidence and /or those who strive to support the current evidence base or build upon it in rigorous program evaluation or research.
 CFHA strongly encourages presentations that include interdisciplinary collaboration and perspectives, including those of patients or families.